Back to overview

 In-Country Assistance

-International IDEA strongly believes that constitution-building is a sovereign process which must be nationally owned.
-The most important source of expertise is found within the country – from those who know and live through the effects of the law, politics and societal changes.
-This is why International IDEA provides assistance in response to direct requests.
+International IDEA strongly believes that constitution-building must be a sovereign, nationally owned process.
+The most important expertise resides in the country – from those who understand and live through the history, political dynamics, societal changes, and the everyday consequences of constitutional choices.
+For this reason, International IDEA provides assistance only in response to direct requests from national actors.

-In recent years, International IDEA has worked in a wide range of countries in Latin America, the Caribbean, European Partnership Countries, North Africa and the Middle East, Sub-Saharan Africa, South Asia, South-east Asia and the Pacific.
+In recent years, International IDEA has supported constitution-building processes across Latin America, the Caribbean, European Partnership Countries, North Africa and the Middle East, Sub-Saharan Africa, South Asia, South-east Asia and the Pacific.

 Forms of assistance include:

-• Facilitation of induction retreats for constitution-making bodies.
+• Induction retreats for newly formed constitution-making bodies.

-• Ongoing support to constitution-making bodies, including options papers on constitutional design choices and support in designing public participation campaigns.
+• Ongoing technical support, including options papers on constitutional design choices and assistance in designing public participation campaigns.

-• Convening of dialogues between constitution-makers in different countries.
+• Dialogue facilitation between constitution-makers in different countries.

 • Training and capacity building workshops for constitution-makers, their staff and civil society organizations.

-• Confidential research support and advice in response to requests for information.
+• Confidential research and advisory support in response to specific requests for information.

 Recent countries where International IDEA has responded to requests from state or civil society actors include: